clhongooo/trading_engine/doc/OMDC_README.md

 ## McastReceiver
 -   Simply stores received data into circular buffers as is.
+-   1 channel consists of 4 multicast streams `RT_A RT_B RF_A RF_B`,
+-   so there are 4 McastReceivers for each of them.

 ## PreProcessor
 -   Optionally records binary data or parses data into JSON format.